BonsaiDen/JavaScript-Garden/doc/closures.md

 ## Closures and references

-One of JavaScript's most powerful features is the availability of *closures*.

-Closures mean that scopes **always** keep access to the outer scope they were defined in.
-Since the only scope that JavaScript has is the [function scope](#scopes), all functions, by default, act like closures.
+One of JavaScript's most powerful features is the availability of *closures*, this means that scopes **always** keep access to the outer scope they were defined in.
+Since the only scope that JavaScript has is the [function scope](#scopes), all functions, by default, act as closures.

 ### Emulating private variables